Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \subsubsection{LLMs during Data Collection}

-Seven participants reported using LLMs to some degree to help with their recruitment or interview materials.
-Often, this took the form of researchers using a service like ChatGPT to edit or tweak their writing.
-Even those who were reluctant to use LLMs for research conceded that they could be helpful for writing, such as P10 who said \textit{``the only real reason that I use ChatGPT is to have it reword or rephrase,''} and P4 similarly explained that \textit{``it will give me a really good sentence or switch a word.''} This capability was particularly helpful for participants whose native language is not English; for example, P8 said they \textit{``feel more confident once I have passed my writing to the AI tools.''} LLMs also assisted participants in tailoring recruitment materials to their subject population.
-One notable example was P9, a non-American researcher whose first language is not English, who told us they used LLMs to make messaging more culturally sensitive to research participants.
-They shared, \textit{``one thing I noticed that LLMs can do beautifully is make things American,''} and therefore \textit{``an LLM's general answer or general email to an American future participant will probably be better than my take on it.''} P5 reported that LLMs helped them deploy recruitment materials in multiple languages, explaining that they \textit{``used it for the translation of interviews and consent forms and other required documents,''} before having a native speaking collaborator double check the output.
+Seven participants reported using LLMs to help with creating or editing recruitment or interview materials.
+Often, this assistance took the form of researchers using a service like ChatGPT to edit or tweak their writing.
+Even those who were reluctant to use LLMs for research conceded that they could be helpful for writing, such as P10 who said \textit{``the only real reason that I use ChatGPT is to have it reword or rephrase,''} and P4 explained that \textit{``it will give me a really good sentence or switch a word.''} This capability was particularly helpful for researchers whose native language is not English; for example, P8 said they \textit{``feel more confident once [they] have passed [their] writing to the AI tools.''} LLMs also assisted participants in tailoring recruitment materials to their subject population.
+P9 (a non-American, non-native English speaker) told us they used LLMs to make messaging more appropriate for American research participants.
+They shared, \textit{``one thing I noticed that LLMs can do beautifully is make things American,''} and therefore \textit{``an LLM's general answer or general email to an American future participant will probably be better than my take on it.''} P5 reported that LLMs helped them deploy recruitment materials in multiple languages, explaining that they \textit{``used it for the translation of interviews and consent forms and other required documents,''} before having a native speaker collaborator double check the output.
 LLMs were also used by participants to help them create interview and recruitment materials from scratch.
 For example, P8 recalled \textit{``I was working with a deadline, and I was feeling stuck.
-I was not sure what kinds of questions to ask, but I did have a set of broad topics [...], so I put those into ChatGPT and I was like, `Can you help me come up with this type of interview question?'''} While our participants had experimented with using these tools to help generate research materials, they did not all find it helpful: \textit{``the performance was really great,''} P5 said, while P8 thought \textit{``I feel like I could have done better,''} and P10 elaborated that outputs were \textit{``really broad, versus the empirical work I've done is very specific and granular.''}
+I was not sure what kinds of questions to ask, but I did have a set of broad topics [...], so I put those into ChatGPT and I was like, `Can you help me come up with this type of interview question?'''} While quite a few of our participants had experimented with using these tools to help generate research materials, not all found these tools helpful: \textit{``the performance was really great,''} P5 said, while P8 thought \textit{``I feel like I could have done better,''} and P10 elaborated that its outputs were \textit{``really broad, versus the empirical work I've done is very specific and granular.''}